chameleon-system/chameleon-base/UPGRADE-6.3.md

 Check your code for the CSS class "treeField" and if found, change the HTML to ol/li list with breadcrumb classes.
 See TCMSTreeNode::GetTreeNodePathAsBackendHTML() for an example.

-## Font Awesome Icons
+## Icons

+The famfamfam icon library is deprecated.
+Please check your code to any reference to the directory "/icons/".
+The folder exists twice, globally and inside a theme directory and both are deprecated.

-The icons of Font Awesome have been added.
+The icons of Font Awesome have been added as a replacement.
 They will replace all file icons and the glyphicons of Bootstrap3 in the backend.

 During migration, icons for main menu items will be replaced with matching Font Awesome icons.